 Nekoi patted Inuki, her dog spirit, and continued her animated conversation with Arashi and Shiyuu.

 Far from the kitchen and inside his own solitary room, Kamui was also watching the same thing as Shiyuu was watching earlier.
 His eyes were on the television but they were merely staring emptily into the box.
 He was seeing nothing but blurred vision of something that had died or something which was massacred or something about something.
-It was early morning and all the news were about deaths, which reached not Kamui ears.
+It was still early morning and all the news were about deaths, which didn't reach Kamui ears.
 He was too depressed about his own affairs that he cared not about those other things.